hellmarbecker/blog/_drafts/2022-07-16-connecting-apache-druid-to-kafka-with-tls-authentication.markdown

 ---
 layout: post
 title:  "Connecting Apache Druid to Kafka with TLS authentication"
-categories: blog druid imply ingestion tutorial kafka tls
+categories: blog druid imply ingestion tutorial kafka tls aiven
 ---

 We've looked at connecting [Apache Druid](https://druid.apache.org/) to a secure [Kafka](https://kafka.apache.org/) cluster [before](/2021/10/19/reading-avro-streams-from-confluent-cloud-into-druid/).
 In that article, I used a [Confluent Cloud](https://confluent.cloud/) cluster with API key and secret, which is basically username + password authentication.